 Instead of using coffee and rum, I let cinnamon shine in this tiramisu.
-Don't store this dessert for more than two days—if it even lasts that long! —Cathy Geniti, Saratoga Springs, NY
+It's best if eaten within two days—if it even lasts that long! —Cathy Geniti, Saratoga Springs, New York

 - 3 tablespoons baking cocoa

 - 1 cup heavy whipping cream

 - 45 crisp ladyfinger cookies (about 13 ounces)

 - 2 teaspoons ground cinnamon

 - For hot cocoa, in a small saucepan, mix cocoa, sugar and water until smooth.
 Bring to a boil; cook, stirring constantly, 2 minutes.
 Stir in milk until blended; transfer to a shallow bowl.
 Cool completely.